Cyances/M1A1AbramsAMP/README.md

 <p>
 	<ul>
 		<li>Only include ATLAS' Abrams mod .dll file in the mods folder or this one.
 Do not place both .dll files at the same time.</li>
-		<li>If you already have ATLAS' Abrams mod or have an older version of the Abramss AMP mod installed, either delete MelonPreferences.cfg in UserData folder or remove the lines pertaining to the [M1A1Config]/[M1A1AMPConfig] to make it easier to understand the custom config.
+		<li>If you already have ATLAS' Abrams mod or have an older version of the Abrams AMP mod installed, either delete MelonPreferences.cfg in UserData folder or remove the lines pertaining to the [M1A1Config]/[M1A1AMPConfig] to make it easier to understand the custom config.
 Launch the game first then close it to update the contents of MelonPreferences.cfg</li>
 	</ul>
 </p>